 - Don’t tape your windows.
 It’s old-school and ineffective.
 In fact, taped windows can send large, taped-together shards of glass airborne.

 - Install decorative working shutters.
 They look great outside of storm season and easily close to protect your home during severe weather.

 - Purchase pre-cut plywood panels.
 Visit your local home center and have them cut 5/8-inch plywood sized to your window openings.
-Purchase it now before there’s a big rush just before a storm.
-Then, number the boards (to match the windows they will cover) for easy organization.
+Purchase it now before there’s a big rush before a storm.
+Then, number the boards to match windows they will cover.

 - Purchase hurricane fabric.
-It’s made from the same material that’s in bullet-proof vests, reusable and screws right into the home’s studs.
-It can be stronger than plywood, but also more costly.
-If you can afford it, add it to your hurricane prep list.
+It’s made from the same material in bullet-proof vests, reusable, and screws into the home’s studs.
+While it can be stronger than plywood, it’s costly.
+But if you can afford it, add it to your hurricane prep list.

 - Water Damage Cleanup: What to Save and Toss after a Hurricane